 Academic Records

 Testing & State Assessments

 Transcript Requests

 Academic Program

-Enforcement of current school policies (discipline, attendance, cell phone and Zero
+Enforcement of current school policies (discipline, attendance, cell phone and Zero Tolerance)

-Tolerance)

 Changes to Class Schedule

 Qualification and Retention of Teachers

-Formal Complaints
+Formal Complaints and Appeals

-A formal complaint involves an alleged violation of the NYS Charter Act or of the Education Corporation's charter including its provisional charter or certificate of incorporation.
-If a parent believes that there is a legitimate complaint, it should be placed in writing to the CEO and the charter school's Board Chair.
-The CEO and the Board, will make every reasonable attempt to hear, investigate and resolve the complaint.
-This is a voluntary step and does not preclude the parent from putting the complaint in writing and contacting the Board of Trustees Chairperson as well as, the charter school's authorizer.
+A formal complaint and Appeal involve an alleged violation of the NYS Charter Act or of the Education Corporation's charter including its provisional charter or certificate of incorporation.
+If a parent believes that there is a legitimate complaint and appeal, it should be placed in writing to the CEO and the charter school's Board Chair.
+The CEO and the Board, will make every reasonable attempt to hear, investigate and resolve the complaint and appeal.
+This is a voluntary step and does not preclude the parent from putting the complaint and appeal in writing and contacting the Board of Trustees Chairperson as well as, the charter school's authorizer.

-Special Note: It is very important that before you use this formal complaint process and make every attempt to resolve the issue at the school level first and if there is no resolution, then contact the Board of Trustees if there is no satisfactory solution to your concerns at the BOT level and you determine positively that your complaint involves a violation of the charter or law.
+Special Note: It is very important that before you use this formal complaint and appeal process and make every attempt to resolve the issue at the school level first and if there is no resolution, then contact the Board of Trustees if there is no satisfactory solution to your concerns and appeal at the BOT level and you determine positively that your complaint involves a violation of the charter or law.
 If it does not, this process is not the appropriate avenue for you to seek a solution to your problem which is at the school level.

-If the CEO/Board does not respond after a reasonable period of time, or the board or its designee does not respond within 45 days of the time that the formal complaint was received, the parent can make a formal complaint to the charter school's authorizer which is SUNY CSI.
+If the CEO/Board does not respond after a reasonable period of time, or the board or its designee does not respond within 45 days of the time that the formal complaint and appeal was received, the parent can make a formal complaint and appeal to the charter school's authorizer which is SUNY CSI.
 (Note: We are no longer authorized by the DOE)